-Living overseas for 30 years, without extended family around, our Thanksgiving holidays have been celebrated rather differently.
-In early Taiwan years, there was an annual pig roast in Maddy and Cabby’s backyard, linen covered tables lit in candlelight, adults drinking wine and trading stories while children ran rampant until late at night.
+Living overseas for 30 years, without extended family around, our Thanksgiving holidays have been celebrated sometimes untraditionally.
+During Taiwan years, there was an annual pig roast in Maddy and Cabby’s backyard, linen covered tables lit in candlelight, adults drinking wine and trading stories while children ran rampant until late at night.

 Another year, we shared Thanksgiving with Chinese friends who delighted in the array of traditional-American-food-in-excess more than we did.

 The year we became empty nesters, I said to my husband, “No more beige, brown and white food for Thanksgiving.
 Let’s check into a hotel and eat what we want.”
 So we did.
 Spicy Thai is what I remember because we still lived in Asia.

 After moving to Europe, with both children permanently in the U.S., we continued to lay low during this holiday-that-was-never-a-holiday in the country where we were living.

 A couple of Novembers ago, we were invited to our friends’ Sally and John’s Paris apartment for Thanksgiving.
 It was an intimate group of eight, but international with one Spanish husband and one Italian boyfriend mixed among the Americans.
 We brought champagne, red wine, and something green to offset the neutrals of what would undoubtedly be served.
-Thanksgiving food color is traditional.
+Thanksgiving food, in brown and white, is traditional.

-But then–I was completely turned upside down by the holiday dinner we had been avoiding for at least 10 years.
+But then–I was completely turned upside down by the holiday dinner we had been avoiding for years.
 At John and Sally’s table there was color, there was taste, there was texture, and there was deliciousness in the one dish I detest the most–dressing.

 Everyone in this family is creative.
 They are artists, film producers, film animators, screenwriters, painters, musicians, and, as it turns out, they are kitchen creative, too.

-The dish I now call “John’s Best Original Made From Scratch Holiday Dressing” is far superior to the sage-y, soggy, overly bread-y brown mess I have skipped since childhood.
+The dish I now call “John’s Original Holiday Dressing” is superior to the sage-y, soggy, overly bread-y brown mess I have skipped since childhood.

-For the Benson/Bentley family legacy, as well as our own future holiday celebrations, here is, thankfully presented, the most delicious stuffing/dressing recipe you will ever enjoy eating.
-Second and third helpings, yes!
-Next day leftovers, if there happen to be any, yes!
+For the Benson/Bentley family legacy, as well as our own holiday celebrations, here, thankfully presented, is the most delicious stuffing/dressing recipe you will ever enjoy eating.
+Second and third helpings-yes!
+Next day leftovers if there happen to be any-yes!

-There is room here for your own creativity too.
-Play with some of the spice amounts and optional ingredients.
+There is room for your own creativity too.
+Play with the spice amounts and optional ingredients.

 À chacun son goût.
 To each his own taste.
 The essence of French-splanation.